Shimokita Peninsula 下北半島

 How to Get There

-Mutsu Bus Terminal is the most central point in the Shimokita Peninsula area.
+Mutsu Bus Terminal bus stop is the most central point in the Shimokita Peninsula area.

-Hachinohe Station is one of the three Shinkansen stops in Aomori Prefecture (the others are Shichinohe-Towada and Shin-Aomori).
+Hachinohe Station is one of four Shinkansen stops in Aomori Prefecture (the others are Shichinohe-Towada, Shin-Aomori and Okutsugaru-Imabetsu).
 This is the nearest stop to Tokyo and serves as a transit hub for local trains along the eastern coastline of Tohoku and to the northern Shimokita Peninsula.

-To get to Mutsu Bus Terminal, ride from Hachinohe to Noheji Station by Aomori Railway Line for approximately one hour, then take the Shimokita Kotsu Noheji Line bus for 70 minutes.
+To get to the Mutsu Bus Terminal bus stop, ride from Hachinohe to Noheji Station by Aomori Railway Line for approximately 45 minutes, then take the Shimokita Kotsu Noheji Line bus for 90 minutes.